Last-minute Thanksgiving recipes to cook up new traditions

 For those who are really cutting it close and can't make it to the store to buy the needed ingredients for a charcuterie board, open up the fridge and see how you can work with what you've got on-hand to create a visually pleasing, drool-worthy display.

 Another side dish could be ham and cheese sliders with a nice poppy seed glaze to top it off.
 If you, or those you're spending Thanksgiving with, are vegan or vegetarian, simply swap out the ham for your favorite plant-based protein along with some vegan cheese, and voilà!
-You've got a side dish that's sure to make some taste buds dance.
+You've got a vegetarian-friendly dish that's sure to make some taste buds dance.

 For a play-by-play on how to make these sliders the best they can be, check out I Heart Naptime's recipe, and make your vegan or plant-based swaps where required.